Continuous-time multifarious systems -- Part II: non-reciprocal multifarious self-organization: Model

+Using this energy in discrete-time Monte Carlo or continuous-time Gillespie simulations would model a system in equilibrium.
+We now describe how the non-reciprocal interactions are constructed, and the resulting non-equilibrium drive.

 For the non-reciprocal interactions, we use the same procedure as in previous work on non-reciprocal multifarious self-organization \cite{Osat2023NN, Osat2024PRL}.
+The non-reciprocal interactions represent biases in the Monte Carlo acceptance probability and in the Gillespie rates that break detailed balance.
 First, for a given system we impose a shifting sequence $S^1 \to S^2 \to \dots \to S^q$.
 The non-reciprocal interactions are then designed such that the system is able to shift between these structures in the given sequence.
 To do this, tiles in a given structure interact non-reciprocally with tiles in the previous structure in the sequence.
 In particular, they have a non-reciprocal interaction of strength $\lambda$ to tiles they would neighbor if the structure was overlaid onto the preceding structure in the shifting sequence.
 An illustration of the non-reciprocal interactions is shown in Fig.~\ref{fig:Interactions}(b).
 For a more precise definition of the non-reciprocal interactions, consider a single shift $S^{\ell} \rightarrow S^{\ell+1}$.
 A tile will approach and interact with the neighbors of its counterpart in the previous pattern in the sequence.
 The set of all non-reciprocal interactions imposed for this shift is